Yellow-throated Marten: Profile and Information

 It is larger than other Old World martens; males are 500–719 mm (19.7–28.3 in body length, while females are 500–620 mm (20–24 in).

-Males weigh 2.5–5.7 kg (5.5–12.6 lb) while females weigh about 1.6–3.8 kg (3.5–8.4 lb).
+Males weigh 2.5–5.7 kg (5.5–12.6 lb), while females weigh about 1.6–3.8 kg (3.5–8.4 lb).
 Anal glands have two peculiar protuberances that can be used to secrete a strong fragrant liquid for protective purposes.

-The colour of the pelage is peculiar among the martens, vivid and varied.
+The color of the pelage is peculiar among the martens, vivid and varied.
 The top of the head is blackish-brown with glossy brown highlights, while the cheeks are slightly reddish with a combination of white hair tips.

 Ecology and Behavior

-The yellow-throated marten holds wide, but not permanent home-ranges.
+The yellow-throated marten holds wide but not permanent home ranges.

 At these times, males battle each other to gain access to females.
 Litters normally consist of two or three kits and sometimes four kits.